-State Planning Policy 5.4 - Road and Rail Noise (SPP 5.4) aims to minimise the adverse impact of road and rail noise on noise-sensitive land-use and / or development within the specified trigger distance of strategic freight and major traffic routes and other significant freight and traffic routes.
+State Planning Policy 5.4 - Road and Rail Noise (SPP 5.4) seeks to minimise the adverse impact of road and rail noise on noise-sensitive land use and/or development within the specified trigger distance of major transport corridors.
+The Policy also seeks to protect the functionality of the State's transport corridors by protecting them from encroaching incompatible development.